Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 International dimension

-The Eco-Epidemiology of Animal and Human Pathogens Comprehensive and Utilitarian Resources -EpiCURe project (Call for projects Take Off #3: Cursus - ACCOMPANYING THE TRANSFORMATION AND/OR CREATION OF CURSUSES), concretely based on the complete pedagogical framework of the M1 and M2, aims to give international visibility to the Eco-Epidemiology training.
-It will allow the development of partnerships with foreign universities and institutions.
+The Eco-Epidemiology of Animal and Human Pathogens Comprehensive and Utilitarian Resources – EpiCURe project (Take Off Call for Projects #3: Curriculum - SUPPORTING THE TRANSFORMATION AND/OR CREATION OF CURRICULA), based on the complete M1 and M2 curriculum, aims to give international visibility to training in Eco-epidemiology.
+It will enable the development of partnerships with foreign universities and institutions.

 Read more